MeminErkenekenXD/Marvelous-Top-Down-Racing-Game/README.md

 However these actions reduces speed.
 In order to take sharp turns without losing speed, the player must master drifting.
 Drifting allows the car to turn without losing speed.

-Both of these system goes hand in hand where skilled players are rewarded for understanding and mastering the cars,tracks and system.
+Both of these system goes hand in hand where skilled players are rewarded for understanding and mastering the cars, the tracks, and the game's system